bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

     >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark-CLI config file
     >
     > **Command Options:**
-    >* `receiver` - The identitifer of the recipient's Bitmark Account.
+    >* `receiver` - The identifier of the recipient's Bitmark Account.
 This can be a Bitmark Account Number or the Bitmark Account's identity, if it's stored in the Bitmark-CLI config file
     >
     > `txid` - The id of the last transaction of the Bitmark that is being transferring.
     >